DiogoGuerra/CheckWeatherAngular/README.md

 # CheckWeatherAngular
 Simple weather app, build with Angular TypeScript

-# Prerequisites:
+## Prerequisites:
-Ensure Node.js is installed on the system.
+- Ensure Node.js is installed on the system.
 You can download it from `nodejs.org`.

-## Install Angular Cli
-Open a terminal or command prompt and run `npm install -g @angular/cli` This way, npm is available to use.
+- Install Angular Cli: Open a terminal or command prompt and run `npm install -g @angular/cli` This way, npm is available to use.

 ## Install Dependencies
 Navigate to the project directory and run `npm install`.
 This command will read the package.json file and install all the dependencies listed there into a newly created node_modules folder.

 ## Development server
 In command prompt or git bash, Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.